 Your water footprint is extremely important and vital to life.
 The population is continuing to grow, and countries that are thriving and becoming more prosperous, such as China and India, are putting more pressure on their water supply.
-Experts predict that by 2030, the demand of water worldwide will outstrip the supply by 40 percent.
+Experts predict that by 2030, the demand for water worldwide will outstrip the supply by 40 per cent.

 What can I do to stop?